 National law could be enabled to allow for transboundary access to justice and public interest litigation in environmental cases, and the opening of national courts for use by foreign plaintiffs seeking redress against corporations.
-The US courts' use of the Alien Tort Claims Act is an example of such a process.
+The US courts' use of the Alien Tort Claims Act28 is an example of such a process.

 While an effective liability and compensation regime is called for by Principle 13, it is important to recognise that preventative measures are more important than punitive.
 Whilst Principle 13 encourages States to focus on punishing environmental crimes, the prevention of such crimes must be paramount.
 Assigning greater, clearer liability for potential environmental (and wider) damage should act as a deterrent, but this needs to be reinforced by strong, clear regulation at the national level, backed up by international law.
 As discussed in the section on Principle 19, an International Court for the Environment (ICE) could assess, apply and enforce liability in an independent, universal manner.
-States should effectively cooperate to discourage or prevent the relocation and transfer to other States of any activities and substances that cause severe environmental degradation or are found to be harmful to human health.